 11. Do you have a PA system?

-Yes, I always bring my professional PA system with a variety of microphones and inputs for your choice of music.
+Yes, I bring my professional PA system with a variety of microphones and inputs for your choice of music.
 Just tell me what songs you'd like and I look after all of that for you during your ceremony.
-Karaoke sing-alongs optional.

 12. We're not sure where to start - can you help us with ideas?

 Of course!
 That's a big part of my job.
-I have created a great resource called "Ideas and Inspiration".
+I have created a Wedding Wiki.
 It contains loads of tips, advice, pointers and help to get you thinking.
 That will get you thinking along the right lines and prepare you for when we meet to discuss and plan your ceremony in detail.